zoldival/Sims-Data/README.md

-# Simulations
+# Sims-Data
-Vehicle Dynamics Simulations for Formula Slug written from the ground up in python
+Vehicle Dynamics Simulations and Data Analysis for Formula Slug written from the ground up in python.